-- A. Mortgage loans may be provided for the acquisition of an existing home or for the construction of a new home. - B. A private institution may lend up to 97% of the purchase price or appraised value, whichever is less.
-These loans, secured by note and mortgage, may be amortized up to thirty (30) years at a uniform fixed interest rate not to exceed the customary rate for FNMA/FHMLC/Portfortio/FHA/Bond affordable mortgage.
-The loans isnot assumable, cannot have pre-payment penalties and the private lender shall not charge an origination fee. - C. Applicants for subsidy assistance must show proof of cash assets on deposit of no less than 3% of the pre-qualified loan amount as stated in the lenders pre-qualification letter, with the exception of Habitat for Humanity buyers for whom sweat equity may be substituted. - D. The City offers mortgage subsidies based on a calculation of need up to the following maximum limits: - For Very-Low-, Low-, and Moderate-Income purchasers, the City offers a mortgage subsidy not to exceed \$40,000.00 towards down payment and reasonable and customary closing costs for principal reduction/mortgage subsidy acquisition of an existing home or new construction. - 2.
-All mortgage assistance is at zero (0) percent interest.
+- A. Mortgage loans may be provided for the acquisition of an existing home or for construction of a new home. - B. A private institution may lend up to 97% of the purchase price or appraised value, whichever is less.
+The loan, secured by note and mortgage, may be amortized up to thirty (30) years at a uniform fixed interest rate not to exceed the customary rate for FNMA/FHMLC/Portfortio/FHA/Bond affordable mortgage.
+The loan is not assumable, cannot have pre-payment penalties, and the private lender shall not charge an origination fee. - C. Applicants for subsidy assistance must show proof of cash assets on deposit of no less than 3% of the pre-qualified loan amount documented in the lenders pre-qualification letter, with the exception of Habitat for Humanity buyers for whom sweat equity may be substituted. - D. The City offers mortgage subsidies based on a calculation of need up to the following maximum limits: - 1.
+For Very Low-, Low-, and Moderate-Income purchasers, the City offers a mortgage subsidy not to exceed \$50,000.00 towards down payment and reasonable and customary closing costs for principal reduction/mortgage subsidy acquisition of an existing home or new construction.
+When the City has contracted with an entity to provide assistance under this section, the subsidy limits stated in the Agreement between the City and the contracted entity shall take precedence.

+- 2. All mortgage assistance is at zero percent (0%) interest.
 Under the terms and conditions of the City's Deferred Payment Promissory Note and Mortgage, the debt is payable in full on the maturity date set forth in the Mortgage that is thirty (30) years from the date of execution of the Promissory Note and Mortgage.
-Prior to the maturity date, the mortgagee shall offer the mortgagor a refinancing option, pursuant to the same terms and conditions, if mortgagor has not defaulted on any terms or conditions set forth in the Mortgage.
+Prior to the maturity date, the mortgagee shall offer the mortgagor an option to refinance, pursuant to the same terms and conditions, provided mortgagor has not defaulted on any terms or conditions set forth in the Mortgage.
 At maturity mortgagor is under no obligation to refinance the loan.
-Mortgagee may require the principal balance of the loan to be paid, in full, at any time prior to the maturity date if mortgagor defaults on any term of the Mortgage, including if the house is sold, rented, ceases to be the primary residence of the buyer, or is transferred or conveyed by any other means, of title transference.

-- 3. Restriction: Liquid Assets Borrower(s) with liquid assets in excess of \$20,000.00 are not eligible for down payment assistance.
-IRAS, pensions, 401k's and other non-liquid retirement accounts are not included in the calculation of restricted assets.
-Borrower(s) whose sole source of income is fixed (social security, disability) may submit a request for exemption from this restriction. - 4.
-Program participants shall maintain the property in accordance with all City codes and regulation.
-Further, the participant is required to maintain the property in order to prevent waste, impairment, or deterioration of the property.
-The City shall monitor the property to assure compliance.
-Failure on the program participant's part shall be considered a default under the City's Mortgage and Promissory Note wherein the City may pursue acceleration of the payment and all appropriate legal remedies.
+Mortgagee may require the principal balance of the loan to be paid, in full, at any time prior to the maturity date, if mortgagor defaults on any term of the Mortgage, including if the house is sold, rented, ceases to be the primary residence of the buyer, or is transferred or conveyed by any other means, of title transference. - Restriction: Liquid Assets Borrower(s) with liquid assets in excess of \$20,000.00 are not eligible for down payment assistance.
+IRAs, pensions, 401k's and other non-liquid retirement accounts are excluded from the calculation of restricted assets.
+Borrower(s) whose sole source of income is fixed (i.e., social security, disability) may request exemption from this restriction. - 4.
+Program participants shall maintain the property in accordance with all City codes and regulations.
+Further, the participant is required to maintain the property in order to prevent waste, impairment, or deterioration.
+The City or a contractual entity using the City's funds may monitor the property to assure compliance.
+Failure on the program participant's part shall be considered a default under the City's Mortgage and Promissory Note, and the City may pursue acceleration of the payment and all appropriate legal remedies.